Updated: Sep 22

 Carbohydrates are sent to the liver after digestion through the small intestine and bloodstream as carbohydrates and monosaccharides.
 The liver keeps what it needs for energy transfer and glycogen storage, and sends the rest out as glucose.

 Glucose is essential to life.
-It is the preferred fuel of the brain and central nervous system; they both benefit greatly from a continuous available supply.
+It is the preferred fuel of the brain and central nervous system; they both benefit greatly from a continuously available supply.

 Carbohydrates provide another benefit - FIBER!

-A high fiber content has been shown to be benficial for gut health and to help reduce the risk of heart disease, strokes, type II diabetes, and colorectal cancer.
+High fiber content has been shown to be beneficial for gut health and to help reduce the risk of heart disease, strokes, type II diabetes, and colorectal cancer.

-As good sources of fiber I once again recommend whole plant foods.
+As good sources of fiber, I once again recommend whole plant foods.
 Carbohydrates are an important part of our diets --- overall, about 50% of our energy should come from carbs.
-However, as with the other macronutrients, we need to think about the amount of carbohydrates in our diet.
+However, as with the other macronutrients, we need to think about the number of carbohydrates in our diet.